Royal Fleet Auxiliary: Fleet

 Ships in RFA service carry the ship prefix RFA, standing for Royal Fleet Auxiliary, and fly the Blue Ensign defaced with an upright gold killick anchor.
 All Royal Fleet Auxiliaries are built and maintained to Lloyd's Register and Department for Transport standards.

-As of mid-2025, there are 10 ships in service with the Royal Fleet Auxiliary with a total displacement of approximately 272,000 tonnes.
+As of early-2026, there are 9 ships in service with the Royal Fleet Auxiliary with a total displacement of approximately 244,000 tonnes.
 These figures exclude the merchant navy vessels under charter to the Ministry of Defence performing sealift and fuel provisioning roles.